Photosensitivity

 • Avoid perfumes and other chemical products on your skin.
 These may make your skin more sensitive.

-If you do get a sunburn, cool compresses on the burned areas will cool the skin and soothe pain.
-Your care provider may also prescribe pain medication and topical medications to relieve itching or burning.
+If you get a sunburn, use cool compresses on the burned areas to cool the skin and help with pain.
+Your care provider may also prescribe pain and topical (placed on your skin) medications to help the itching or burning.

 • A severe sunburn that blisters or causes open sores.